lessons learned on the journey toward independence

-This article is for those of you dealing with a well, which brings the unique challenge of somehow pulling water up from a deep and skinny hole in the ground.
+This article is for those of you who get your water from a well, which brings the unique challenge of pulling water up from a deep and skinny hole in the ground.
 Doing that can become very interesting if you do not have electricity.

 We try to focus on good, long-term solutions.
 This is particularly true when it comes to such an important necessity of life as water.
-And so most of our articles here focus on exactly that--setting up a water system that will enable you to have a good supply of running water in your home without that system being dependent on the power grid or any other utilities.
+And so most of our training focuses on exactly that--setting up a water system that will enable you to have a good supply of running water in your home without that system being dependent on the power grid or any other utilities.

 The "well bucket"

 Starting with the simplest and least expensive possible solution.
 You may be familiar with a "well bucket".
 It is basically a 3-5 foot pipe (usually +- 4 inches in diameter) with a check valve in the bottom and rope tied to the top.
 You let the well bucket down the casing in your well using the rope.
 When the bottom of the bucket hits water, the check valve open, allowing water to enter the bucket.
 Once the bucket has enough water in it, the bucket may be pulled up the well to the surface.
 As this happens, the check valve closes, thus keeping the water in the bucket.
 Once out of the well, the water may be poured into a bucket and carried to your home or wherever you need it.